eltonlaice/atlas-logs/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Flask team for the excellent web framework
-- MongoDB team for the robust database system
-- OpenAI for their powerful language models

 ## Support

 For support, please open an issue on the GitHub repository or contact the maintainers directly at meu@eltonlaice.com.